KelynWong/applicationDevelopment/worksheets/weekly_report/weekly_report_15.md

 ## What have I done last week (kelyn)

--   Worked on...
--   Worked on...
+-   Tried caching but kester took over
+-   Fixed up validation
--   Changed....
+-   Presentation slides

 ## What do I plan to do next week (kelyn)

--   Worked on...
+-   Continue presentation slides
--   Worked on...
+-   Hosting
--   Changed....
+-   Release mobile apk

 ## What have I done last week (kester)

--   Done api documentation and database schema
--   Worked on...
--   Changed....
+-  Finished up caching for mobile.
+-  Fixed some validation errors.

 ## What do I plan to do next week (kester)

--   Worked on...
--   Worked on...
+-  Check on presentation slides
--   Changed....
+-  Aid in hosting

 ## Additional Thoughts